Altinn/altinn-studio-docs/content/teknologi/altinnstudio/about/_index.md

 - Open source

 ## When will it be released
-First version is planned to be launched 2019
+First version is planned to be launched early 2020.

 ## Presentations